DJStompZone/download-code-llama/README.md

 # Download Code Llama Models with Python
-This Python script provides a quality-of-life enhancement for downloading the Code Llama models.
+This Python script provides a quality-of-life enhancement for downloading [Code Llama](https://github.com/facebookresearch/codellama) models.
 Rather than relying on manual methods or the typical wget command, users can utilize this script to streamline the download process.

 ## Features